DevHedronYT/extd_cstd/README.md

-# c_std_lib
+# extd_cstd
-- This is a multi-platform simple C standard library written using C99, including implementations of:
+- This is a multi-platform simple C library written using C99 meant to build on top of the C library or improve it, including implementations of:
     - [Custom Types](./include/types.h)
     - [File I/O](./include/file.h)
     - [List](./include/list.h)